Spoiler alert* There is no difference. Let us explain why.

-The concept works equally well for non-traditional shopping carts too, be it an abandoned credit card form, or abandoned booking.
+The concept works equally well for non-traditional shopping carts too, be it an abandoned credit card form, or abandoned bookings.

-Sent an hour after a booking is abandoned, it reminds customers that they are ‘so close’ to finishing their booking and makes it as easy as possible for them to secure their seat.
+Sent around an hour after a booking is abandoned, it reminds customers that they are ‘so close’ to finishing their booking and makes it as easy as possible for them to secure their seat.

 With a 59% open rate and $29 generated from every single email sent, these are not your average fire and forget bulk email send.

 On-Site Remarketing (aka On-Site Retargeting)

-On-site remarketing is the process of identifying the moment someone is about to abandon while still on your website; and displaying a message to either tempt them to stay and make purchase there and then, or to make it easier for them to come back in the future.
+On-site remarketing is the process of identifying or anticipating the moment someone is about to abandon while still on your website and displaying a message to either tempt them to stay and make purchase there and then, or to make it easier for them to come back in the future.

-Triggered by mouse movements exiting the website frame (desktop) or a 60 second idle time (tablets and mobile) the message you can see below tempts customers to either ‘Relax’ and continue where they’ve left off – or enter their email address and receive a handy reminder for when it’s more convenient (remember those email stats?).
+Triggered by mouse movements exiting the website frame (desktop) or a pre-defined idle time (tablets and mobile) the message you can see below tempts customers to either continue where they’ve left off – or enter their email address and receive a handy reminder for when it’s more convenient (remember those email stats?).